lanselambor/Interactive_Bear/README.md

-# Raspi_Bear_Toy
+# Interactive Bear
-the SZ Maker hackthon project, the bear toy.
+The Global Urban Datafest (SZ Maker hackthon) project, interactive bear.
+The bear was assembled with a control main board Raspberry Pi and some sensor.
-By touching the bear to speak and make another bear speak through Internet.
+By touching or shaking the bear to speak and make another bear speak through Internet.